Infinitely many families of Sasaki-Einstein metrics on spheres: Introduction

 \subsection{Acknowledgements}

-We would like to thank Charles Boyer, J\'anos Koll\'ar, Yuji Odaka, Andrea Petracci, Chenyang Xu, Zhouli Xu, and Ruixiang Zhang for helpful discussions and comments.
+We would like to thank Charles Boyer, J\'anos Koll\'ar, Yoshihiko Matsumoto, Yuji Odaka, Andrea Petracci, Chenyang Xu, Zhouli Xu, and Ruixiang Zhang for helpful discussions and comments.
+We would like to thank the referees for helpful comments.

 The first named author is partially supported by NSF Grant DMS-2148266 (formerly DMS-2001317).
 The second named author is partially supported by JSPS KAKENHI Grant Numbers JP17H06127, JP19K14509.
 The third named author is a member of the GNSAGA group of INdAM and is supported by the project PRIN 2020KKWT53.